-In the system, the CPR E 2880 student user group will be able to create an account, log into the web application, select a specific assignment, and submit code to be analyzed .
-Once submitted to the system by a student user, their code will be analyzed and feedback generated, which the student can then use to learn and improve their programming skills.
+In the system, the CPR E 2880 student user group can log into the web application, reset their password, select a specific assignment, and submit code to be analyzed.
+Once submitted to the system by a student user, their code will be analyzed and feedback generated, which the student can then use to learn and improve their programming skills or build better practices.